vmware-archive/vmware-vcenter/docs/esx_portgroup_readme.md

   overridecheckbeacon: (Optional) This parameter facilitates the user to override switch checkbeacon policy.
 			Valid values : "Enabled" and "Disabled"

-  failback: (Optional) This parameter is the value of failback policy.
+  failback: This parameter is the value of failback policy.This is required if overridefailback is "Enabled"
 			Valid values : "true" and "false"

-  checkbeacon : (Optional) This parameter is the value of checkbeacon policy..
+  checkbeacon : This parameter is the value of checkbeacon policy.This is required if overridecheckbeacon is "Enabled"
            Valid values : "true" and "false"

   mtu :  (Optional) This paramter is used to specify the MTU size for this port group.
 A valid MTU value must not be less than 1500 and must not exceed 9000.